Fakiha1407/Fakiha1407/README.md

 → Tech: scikit-learn, pandas, matplotlib
 → Repo: KMeans-Customer-Segmentation

-🧠 Handwritten Digit Recognition – Python, TensorFlow, Keras, NumPy
-- Built a CNN model to classify handwritten digits from the MNIST dataset.
-- Applied data augmentation techniques (rotation, zoom, shifting) to improve model generalization.
-- Achieved 98%+ accuracy and evaluated performance using confusion matrix and classification report.
+🧠 Handwritten Digit Recognition: Achieved 98%+ accuracy on MNIST using a CNN with TensorFlow, Keras, and data augmentation techniques..

+📊 Crowd Detection System using YOLOv8 and OpenCV: Developed a real-time crowd detection system integrated with a location recommender to dynamically adjust place scores based on crowd density – Repo: Crowd-Detection-YOLOv8.

 📈 Twitter Sentiment Analyzer
 Performed sentiment analysis on tweets using NLTK and TextBlob